kryptoin/litecoincashdex-desktop/README.md

 ## What is Litecoin Cash DEX Wallet?

-Litecoin Cash DEX Wallet is a secure non-custodial desktop wallet and decentralized exchange focused on Litecoin Cash and peer-to-peer atomic swaps.

-Store your assets, manage balances, and trade directly from your own wallet without giving up control of your funds.
+Litecoin Cash DEX Wallet is a secure, non-custodial desktop wallet and decentralized exchange built for Litecoin Cash (LCC) and peer-to-peer atomic swaps.
+It combines the security and control of a self-custodial wallet with the functionality of a decentralized trading platform, allowing users to hold, manage, and exchange LCC and supported digital assets directly from their desktop.
+Powered by the Komodo DeFi Framework, the wallet enables peer-to-peer, trustless trading through atomic swaps, allowing participants to exchange assets directly without relying on a centralized exchange or giving up custody of their funds.

 ## Building on macOS (Apple Silicon)

-> Status — 2026-08-12: Builds and runs on arm64.
-The KDF daemon ships as a Universal2
+> Status — 2026-08-23: Builds and runs on arm64 (Apple Silicon).
+The KDF daemon ships as a
-> binary (arm64 + x86_64) and is auto-downloaded then ad-hoc signed.
-Recent fixes cover
+> Universal2 binary (arm64 + x86_64) and is auto-downloaded then ad-hoc signed.
+Recent
-> KDF daemon startup/teardown, ERC-20/BEP-20 transaction-history timeouts, and the Pro
+> fixes cover KDF daemon startup/teardown, ERC-20/BEP-20 transaction-history timeouts, and
-> view chart infinite-spinner.
+> the Pro view chart infinite-spinner.

+The repository provides two Apple Silicon build paths, both driven by the same `build-macos-apple-silicon.sh` (which targets **any** Apple Silicon Mac — M1, M2, M3, …):

+- **`apple-silicon` branch** — the original M1 Apple Silicon support.
+- **`m2` branch** — M2 (and later) support.
+It fixes a Qt version mismatch that crashed QtWebEngine's GPU thread on M2 (a base-anaconda Qt pair such as `qt-main` 5.15.2 + `qt-webengine` 5.15.9 against a 5.15.15 build) and adds the `--refresh-coins` flag plus a `cleanup-m2.sh` helper.

-The build is driven entirely by `build-macos-apple-silicon.sh`.
-It:
+The build script:

 - Installs the required Homebrew dependencies if missing (`boost`, `fmt`, `spdlog`, `cpprestsdk`, `libsodium`, `secp256k1`, `openssl`, `howard-hinnant-date`, `entt`, `taskflow`).
-- Clones the `vendor/coins` submodule if absent (the working tree is not always a full git clone, so this is fetched on demand).
+- Clones the `vendor/coins` submodule (GLEECBTC/coins, a fork of jl777/coins) if absent, so
+  the bundled coin list / electrum registry is available at build time.
+Pass `--refresh-coins` to force a fresh fetch of the latest weekly changes.
+- Picks a single, **aligned** Qt 5.15 env (see Prerequisites) to avoid the mixed-Qt-version crash described above.
 - Configures with CMake + Ninja into `build-macos-apple-silicon/`.
 - Downloads the KDF daemon (`mm2_cheetah`) and copies it into the app bundle.
 - Ad-hoc signs the KDF binary and the whole app bundle.
 There is **no Apple Developer